Qualytics/userguide/docs/index.md

 On-premise, single-tenant cloud, or SaaS.
 We meet you where your data is.

 * __Support Modern & Legacy Data Stacks__:
 Snowflake from Oracle, S3 to MSSQL.
 Data Quality is important everywhere.
-Qualytics fits seamlessly into your data stack, with effortless integrations with any Spark-compatible data store.
+Qualytics fits seamlessly into your data stack, with effortless integrations with any Spark-compatible datastore.

 ## About this guide
 This User Guide is here to help you adopt our platform to achieve your data quality goals.